mattoorahul/Programming-References/README.md

 5. Version Control - TortoiseSVN, Git ..
 6. Cloud - AWS (mostly used across industry), GCP

-I have personally worked with these tools and programming is actually a very serious business because no actually gets paid higher than this..
+I have personally worked with these tools and programming is actually a very serious business because noone actually gets paid higher than this..

 I wish I had started more earlier because exploration has no limits..